phenol header image

 Trends in the reactions of alcohols with sodium metal

-sodium reacting with methanol, ethanol and propanol
+3d image to show sodium reacting with methanol, ethanol and propanol

 Phenol and alkali metals

 Phenol being a weak acid will react with alkali metals to give, as you might expect a salt and hydrogen gas.
 Since phenol is a weak acid this reaction is slow.
-It is usually carrried out by placing a small amount of solid phenol in a boiling tube and warming gently until the phenol melts forming a liquid.
+It is usually carrried out by placing a small amount of solid phenol in a boiling tube and warming it gently until the phenol melts forming a liquid.
 A small piece of sodium or potassium can then be added to the molten phenol.
 The salt formed will be a phenoxide e.g.

-sodium(s) + phenol(l) → sodium phenoxide (s) + hydrogen(g)
+sodium(s) + pheno(l) → sodium phenoxide (s) + hydrogen(g)

 Na(s) + C6H5OH(l) → C6H5O-Na+ (s) + 1/2H2(g)